Iran Travel Guide Center 2024 | Tips for First-time Visitors

 Visa Types: Iran typically offers several types of visas for tourists:

-• Tourist Visa: For general tourists.
+- Tourist Visa: For general tourists.

-• Visa on Arrival (VOA): Available for citizens of many countries at certain international airports.
+- Visa on Arrival (VOA): Available for citizens of many countries at certain international airports.

-• E-Visa: Applied for online prior to travel.
+- E-Visa: Applied for online before travel.

 Eligible Nationalities for VOA: Many nationalities are eligible for a Visa on Arrival, which can be obtained at major airports like Tehran's Imam Khomeini International Airport.
 This process is generally straightforward, but it's advisable to have all necessary documents prepared.